noureddineidali/Drought_index/README.md

-# Drought_index
+# README
-Project to practice reproducible research practices while studying state of drought around the world
+A repository for a project to practice reproducible research practices while studying state of drought around the world